vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 A few key differences between `exact` and `approximate` neighbor search:

-- `totalCount` is different, when using the approximate version, Vespa exposes exactly `targethits` to the configurable `first-phase` rank expression in the chosen `rank-profile`.
+- `totalCount` is different, when using the approximate version, Vespa exposes exactly `targethits` to the configurable `first-phase` ranking expression in the chosen `rank-profile`.
  The exact search is using a scoring heap during chunked distance calculations, and documents which at some time were put on the top-k heap are exposed to first phase ranking.
 - The search is approximate and might not return the exact top 10 closest vectors as with exact search.
 This